CiscoSE/QuickCheck/README.md

 ## Technologies & Frameworks Used

-This is Cisco Sample Code!
-What Cisco and third-party technologies are you working with?
-Are you using a coding framework or software stack?
-A simple list will set the context for your project.
+This is Cisco Sample Code was written in Python3.
+We use the Atom application on Apple Macbook Pro computer to write and maintain the code.

+The three of us are in a group called "tag-team" on github and use github as the central repository for this code.
+(Atom has simple git and github actions built in which make it easier to code together)

+Our github repository is publicly available at https://github.com/CiscoSE/QuickCheck.git

 **Cisco Products & Services:**

 - This Cisco Webex Teams bot uses Webex Teams API to send/receive JSON formatted webhooks.
 The bot also sends/receives XML formatted xAPI commands to/from Cisco CE code based Video Endpoints.

-**Third-Party Products & Services:**

-- Product
-- Service

-**Tools & Frameworks:**

-- Framework 1
-- Automation Tool 2

 ## Usage

-If people like your project, they will want to use it.
-Show them how.

 ## Installation

-This code is written for **Python 3**... if you have a Mac, it comes with **Python 2**... you will need to upgrade to Python 3 or do a whole lot of changes to many of the methods for it to work.
+**Please Note:** This code is written for **Python 3**... if you have a Mac, it comes with **Python 2**... you will need to upgrade to Python 3 or do a whole lot of changes to many of the methods for it to work.

 ### Pre-Requisites for QuickCheck ###
   - Create a webex teams bot - I created QC@webex.bot starting from the "How to create a webex teams bot (using python)":